-These examination regulations have been worded carefully to be up to date; however, errors cannot be completely excluded.
-The official German text available at the Examinations Office is the version that is legally binding.
+These degree programme and examination regulations have been worded carefully to be up to date; however, errors cannot be completely excluded.
+The official German text is the version that is legally binding.

-Note: Students who started their studies before the latest amendment came into effect are requested to comply with previous amendments and the respective transitory provisions.
+Note: Students who started their studies before the latest amendment came into effect are requested to also comply with previous amendments and the respective transitory provisions.

-Degree Programme and Examination Regulations for the Bachelor's degree programme in Physics and the Master's degree programme in Physics as well as the Elite degree programme 'Physics with Integrated Doctorate Programme' at the Faculty of Sciences at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)
+Degree Programme and Examination Regulations for the Bachelor's degree programme in Physics and the Master's degree programme in Physics as well as the Elite degree programme 'Physics with Integrated Doctorate Programme' at the Faculty of Sciences at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) - BMPO/Physics - amended by statutes of 29 September 2010 2 October 2013 17 October 2014 8 March 2016 17 August 2018 3 August 2020

-- BMPO/Physics - Dated 7 September 2007
+Dated 7 September 2007